Samsung/tizen-docs/docs/application/design/wearable/structure/widgets.md

 ## Designing widgets

-Keep the visual principles for colors, layout, and typography in mind when you’re designing your widgets.
+Keep the visual principles for colors, layout, and typography in mind when you're designing your widgets.

 -   **Make your widgets readable with a dark background**